alexlondon07/serverless-aws/.amazonq/rules/rules.md

-Estas son las reglas para Q:
+These are the rules for Q:
-- Este es un proyecto en Node.js usando Serverless Framework
+- This is a Node.js project using Serverless Framework.
-- Usa AWS Lambda, API Gateway y SQS
+- Uses AWS Lambda, API Gateway, SQS, DynamoDB,
-- Quiero generar documentación en markdown
+- I want to generate documentation in markdown
-- También quiero visualizar la arquitectura con un diagrama
+- I also want to visualize the architecture with a diagram